emmajanedrews/base-template/_posts/2017-06-23-how-to-navigate-our-market-as-a-move-up-buyer.md

 title: How to Navigate Our Market as a Move-Up Buyer
 tags:
   - Home Buyer Tips
-excerpt: 'You might notice something a little bit different about me today—for the first time in two years, I shaved my beard.
-I felt like I needed a fresh start for the summer, and the idea of a fresh start reminded me of a lot of clients I’ve been working with lately, who are move-up buyers.'
+excerpt: "Some of the clients I’ve been working with lately are what you call\_\"move-up buyers.\" Who are move-up buyers?
+What are they trying to achieve?"
 enclosure:
 pullquote: Having good people in place will help you make good decisions.
 enclosure_type: video/mp4